Mecha-Weasel/fof-map-preview-thumbnail-archive/README.md

 * All scripts do some reality-checking to ensure they are being run from the proper location.
 * All scripts should be downloaded into and executed from the "fof" folder INSIDE your FoF installation.

-Installation location
+Installation locations:

-* Default FoF location on Windows is typically:
+* On Windows, the default Fistful of Frags location is typically:

 	C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags

+* On Windows, the location where you should download the scripts to is typically:

-	C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags\fof  <-- where the scripts should be placed!
+	C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags\fof

-* Default FoF location on Linux Mint is typically:
+* On Linux Mint, the default Fistful of Frags location is typically:

 	/home/$USER/.steam/debian-installation/steamapps/common/Fistful of Frags

+* On Linux Mint, the location where you should download the scripts to is typically:

-	/home/$USER/.steam/debian-installation/steamapps/common/Fistful of Frags/foffof  <-- where the scripts should be placed!
+	/home/$USER/.steam/debian-installation/steamapps/common/Fistful of Frags/fof